This article was originally released in October 2017. I have since made some tweaks, especially to the Facebook entry in February 2018.

 One side effect of running Facebook Ads are those clicking on the ads are “phantom clicks”.
-Clicks that either don’t get to my landing page at all or if they do they spend 0 seconds on the page.
+Clicks that either doesn’t get to my landing page at all or if they do they spend 0 seconds on the page.
 This issue has been echoed time and time and time again.
-Also I believe that those successful campaigns that generate likes are generally phantom clicks as well.
+Also, I believe that those successful campaigns that generate likes are generally phantom clicks as well.

 I should note is that because Facebook has not resulted in direct sales via ads, you should still leverage it from a pure Social Media perspective.
-Draw clients to review there, still cross promote your content, engage your current and potential customers.
+Draw clients to review there, still cross-promote your content, engage your current and potential customers.
 Do not ignore this very powerful platform, even despite ongoing changes to the platform.
-But paying for views for me has not results in anything meaningful.
+But paying for views for me has not resulted in anything meaningful.

 [No, just no.]